 o.
 Game overview

-Tanto Cuore Expanding the house is a sequel to Tanto Cuore, and is a deck building card game for 2-4 players.
-It can be played separately or used together with the Tanto Cuore base set.
+Tanto Cuore is a deck building card game for 2-4 players.

 The players take the roles of "masters of house", employ a lot of cute maids, are served by them while slowly filling out their house (card deck).